CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

 {{%notice note%}}

-Every router or end host must have an IPv4 address to complete a `traceroute` of IPv4 addresses.
+Every switch or end host must have an IPv4 address to complete a `traceroute` of IPv4 addresses.
 In this case, the IPv4 address used is that of the loopback device.

 Even if extended next-hop encoding (ENHE) is not used in the data center, link addresses are not typically advertised because: